tiwong/tiwong.github.io/maths.md

 3. On stable orbital integrals and the Steinberg-Hitchin base.
 [Preprint](stablegerms.pdf)

 4. On the computational complexity of MSTD sets, with T. Mathur.
-[ArXiv](https://arxiv.org/abs/1810.07358)
+[ArXiv](https://arxiv.org/abs/1810.07358) (not for publication)

 5. Refinements of the trace formula for GL(2).
 [ArXiv](https://arxiv.org/abs/1910.03733)